Hydrodynamic limit for asymmetric simple exclusion with accelerated boundaries: Compensated compactness

 \section{Compensated compactness}

 The aim of this section is to verify \eqref{eq:dirac-delta}, following the stochastic compensated compactness developed in \cite{Fritz04}.
 We first prepare some useful notations.
-Denote by $\cC_0^\infty(\Sigma_T)$ the class of smooth functions on $\Sigma_T$ with compact support included in $\Sigma_T$.
+Denote by $\cC_0^\infty(\Sigma_T)$ the class of smooth functions on $\Sigma_T$ with compact support included in the interior of $\Sigma_T$.
 Let $H_0^1(\Sigma_T)$ be the completion of $\cC_0^\infty(\Sigma_T)$ under the norm

 The dual space of $H_0^1(\Sigma_T)$ is denoted by $H^{-1}(\Sigma_T)$, equipped with the norm

 Let $\mathcal M(\Sigma_T)$ be the set of signed Radon measures on $\Sigma_T$.
 Define